HOOE COMMUNITY NEWS REPORTS.

-Our yearly Hooe Village Clean Up again collected a huge amount of rubbish dropped and dumped by thoughtless and uncaring individuals.
+Our 2024 Hooe Village Community Litter Pick again collected a huge amount of rubbish dropped and dumped by thoughtless and uncaring individuals.
 But the HVCG, assisted by other members of the community spent a morning clearing it, ready for collection by Wealden District Council.

 Please click on the below for a full screen image.